 Stephen is passionate about manufacturing, engineering, technology and digital innovation especially in the glass sector and broadly across UK Manufacturing.

 Ludovic is the global vice president of research and development at O-I (Owens-Illinois, Inc.), a Fortune 500 glass container manufacturer for the food and beverage market.
 The R&D portfolio spans the entire range of process and product research, development, and innovation, from concept discovery to industrialization.
 It also includes O-I’s Innovation Centre, a miniaturized glass factory combining R&D and pilot plant capabilities.
 Ludovic is located at the Company’s worldwide headquarters in Perrysburg, Ohio.

 Paul has a BEng (Hons) degree in Materials Science and Engineering from the University of Sheffield and a PhD in glass science and technology.
-He is a Reader in Materials Engineering at SHU.
 He contributes to teaching across Materials Engineering, with specific focus on materials composition / structure / property relations; and glass and ceramic technology.
-Paul has published over 80 research papers in the fields of glasses; glass-ceramics; energy and the environment; waste management and nuclear and toxic waste treatment.
-He has co-edited and co-authored a book on the subject of low-energy, environmentally-friendly glasses and he has a strong track record in attracting research funding from bodies as diverse as Innovate UK, European Union, US Department of Energy, UK Research Councils and industry.
+Paul has published over 80 research papers in the fields of glasses; glass-ceramics; energy and the environment; waste management and nuclear and toxic waste treatment; and throughout his career he has worked closely with industry to apply the outputs of his research in the real world.
+He has co-edited and co-authored a book on the subject of low-energy, environmentally-friendly glasses and he has a strong track record in attracting research funding from bodies as diverse as EPSRC, Innovate UK, BEIS, European Union, and the US Department of Energy and industry.
 Paul is a Fellow of the Society of Glass Technology and currently holds a number of active research grants.